Jet2holidays: History

 In February 2023, Jet2holidays added an extra 500,000 to its operating licence making it the largest tour operator in the UK.
 This now means it overtakes TUI UK as it will carry 5.8 million passengers in 2023.

 The company's repeated usage of Jess Glynne's "Hold My Hand" on its adverts since 2015 has attracted considerable criticism in the UK due to its longevity and for being deemed annoying.
 This song became an Internet meme around June 2025, where it was used to mock the company's adverts.
-It was also parodied by the American White House official Twitter account using the soundtrack of the Jet2 advert over footage American Immigration agents deporting migrants, which itself received criticism.
+It was also parodied by the American White House official Twitter account using the soundtrack of the Jet2 advert over footage of American Immigration agents deporting migrants, which itself received criticism.